-Join Jane Barratt for an in-depth discussion in this video Understanding why you spend (sometimes too much), part of Learning to Manage Your Personal Finances.
+Join Jane Barratt for an in-depth discussion in this video Understanding why you spend (sometimes too much), part of Managing Your Personal Finances.

 - It's not how much money you earn, but how much you keep.
 That is the key to your financial success.
 And the delta between those two numbers is how much you spend.
 In this video, I'll cover the idea of Conscious Consumption and how being more objective about what you spend can help you long term.
 According to eMarketer, advertisers around the world spent over half a trillion dollars last year marketing their wares.
 1/3 of that, $180 billion, is in the U.S. And of that, 36 companies, all of whom you know well, spent over $1 billion in media.